bravin-onwonga/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 9-John_Doe sets permissions as follows -rwxr-x-wx to the file hello.

 File 10-mirror_permissions set the mode of the file hello to be similar to that of file olleh.

+File 11-directories_permissions adds execution permissions to all subdirectories.